Kryptix3k/cse15l-lab-reports/lab-report-1-week2.md

-# Tutorial for Incoming 15L Students regarding Lab 1
+# Tutorial for Incoming 15L Students on Lab 1

 ## **Installing VScode**
 * First you would go to the Visual Studio Code website by following this link https://code.visualstudio.com/ and then download based upon which platform you are using.